 St. Andrews has teamed with Scotland Health Care to provide medical services to students.
-The Office of Student Affairs will make an appointment or do a "call ahead" with a physician located just a few blocks from campus.
+Robin Lea, in the Center for Academic Success, will make an appointment or do a "call ahead" with a physician located just a few blocks from campus.
 This service is available Monday-Friday from 8:30 - 5:00.
-To make an appointment, please contact Tricia Hernandez by 11:00 a.m.
-(910-277-2345, hernandeztr@sa.edu) or go by the Office of Student Affairs.
+To make an appointment, please contact Robin Lea by 11:00 a.m.
+(910-277-5149, learr@sa.edu) or go by the Center for Academic success in Pate Hall.
 After 11:00 a.m., students may need to wait until the next day for an appointment.
 Medical services are also available daily from 8:00 a.m. until 6:30 p.m. at Scotland Urgent Care located on the Scotland Memorial Hospital campus.
 There is no need to make an appointment to be seen at Urgent Care.
 The phone number is (910) 277-8300.
 All degree-seeking students are required to be covered under medical insurance.
 Medical providers will expect students to present their insurance card and copayment to receive services.

-In the case of a class absence, students should provide Tricia Hernandez, in the Office of Student Affairs, with documentation from the treating physician in order to receive an excused absence.
+In the case of a class absence, students should provide Robin Lea, in the Center for Academic Success, with documentation from the treating physician in order to receive an excused absence.
 Excused absences cannot be approved without proper documentation.